According to a famous study by The Ladders, the average HR professional takes only 6 seconds to determine whether to trash or keep your resume.

 With that said…

 6 seconds?
 Really?
 On a gut level, a 6-second decision seems rash or even impossible?

-Now that you’ve seen the other side of the coin, do you think your resume would pass the 6-Second Test?
+Do you think your resume would pass the 6-Second Test?
 If not, don’t worry.
+You can try testing this yourself here.

-After taking the test you’ve likely realized how a crappy resume can be instantly judged, and a well-written, nicely formatted one can be deceivingly “perfect.”
+Now, you’ve likely realized how a crappy resume can be instantly judged, and a well-written, nicely formatted one can be deceivingly “perfect.”

 So, it’s time to learn how to deceive a little :wink:.